 The school administration determines the number of sections of each subject to be taught and the number of teachers needed in each discipline based on student requests.
 Schedule changes will be reviewed by counselors and administrators.
-Changes will be granted only when absolutely necessary.
 Choose courses and alternate courses carefully.